 Pens are of three main types: ball, fountain, and felt.
 Ball pens (A), developed in 1938 by the Hungarians Laszlo and George Biro, have a ball bearing (1) at the tip of a tube of special ink (2).
 Some fountain pens (B) are cartridge-loaded but most have a barrel (3), nib (4), feed (5), an ink reservoir (6), and self-filling mechanism (7).
 A felt pin (C) has a fiber tip (8) and "transorb" (9), and an ink reservoir (10).

 A pen is an instrument for writing with ink.
 The earliest pens were the Chinese brush and the Egyptian reed pen for use on papyrus.
-Quill pens, usually made from goose feathers, were used until the mid-19th century, when steel pens largely replaced them.
-The modern fountain pen was invented in 1884; its nib is supplied with ink from a reservoir in the barrel by capillary action.
+Quill pens, usually made from goose feathers, were used until the mid-nineteenth century, when steel pens largely replaced them.
+The modern fountain pen was invented by L. E. Waterman in 1884; its nib is supplied with ink from a reservoir in the barrel by capillary action.
 In postwar years, the The ball-point pen and fiber-tip pen have become more popular for everyday use.

 A pencil is an instrument for writing or drawing, usually consisting of a wooden rod with a core of mixed powdered graphite and clay.
 The mixture is extruded as a soft paste and placed in the grooves of two half-pencils which are glued together and dried.
 The term "lead pencil" comes from an early mistaken view that graphite is a form of lead.
 Pencils vary in hardness, the hardest (10H) containing the most clay, the softest and blackest (8B), the least.
 HB and F are intermediate grades.